erickt/erickt.github.io/source/_posts/2015-08-07-serde-0-dot-5-0-many-many-changes.markdown

 formats like [bincode](https://github.com/TyOverby/bincode), which relies on the `Serialize`e to hint to the `Serializer` how to parse the next bytes.
-This will enable [Servo](https://github.com/servo/servo/pull/6583) to use bincode for it's IPC protocol.
+This will enable [Servo](https://github.com/servo/servo/pull/6583) to use bincode for its IPC protocol.

 Here are the major changes:

-* `serde::json` was factored out into it's own separate crate [serde\_json](https://crates.io/crates/serde_json) [#114](https://github.com/serde-rs/serde/pull/114).
+* `serde::json` was factored out into its own separate crate [serde\_json](https://crates.io/crates/serde_json) [#114](https://github.com/serde-rs/serde/pull/114).
 * Added serialization and deserialization type hints.